python-lz4/python-lz4/docs/intro.rst

 * The `block <http://lz4.github.io/lz4/lz4_Block_format.html>`_ format
 * The `stream <https://github.com/lz4/lz4/wiki/LZ4-Streaming-API-Basics>`_ format

-This Python interface currently supports the frame and block format.
+This Python interface currently supports the block format.
+Support for the frame format is also included as an unstable technology preview.
 Support for the streaming format will be available in a future release.

+..
    For most applications, the frame format is what you should use as this guarantees interoperability with other bindings.